heremaps/gluecodium/docs/franca.md

 generated code.
 Default value is `false`, i.e. by default arrays are treated normally.

 **Note:** Only primitive types (i.e. Boolean, String, and numeric types) and enums are supported as set elements currently.
-Structs and instances are not supported.
+Structs, instances, arrays, and maps are not supported.

 FIDL: